ssrishabh96/Coding-Challenges-2K19/README.md

 9. Binary Search program to compute the first and last occurence of a key in case of a sorted array with duplicate elements.
 10. Count the number of rotations in a Circularly rotated array of integers
 11. Find the index of the element in a Circularly rotated array of integers
-12. FInd the first unique character index in a String (Link: https://leetcode.com/problems/first-unique-character-in-a-string/)
+12. Find the first unique character index in a String (Link: https://leetcode.com/problems/first-unique-character-in-a-string/)
-13.
+13. Add Two numbers: (Link: https://leetcode.com/problems/add-two-numbers/)